Start a Coffee Shop in 30 Easy Steps

 Make sure you take the time to count customers.
 Analyze existing competition and substitutes.
 In our coffee shop business startup kit, we offer a great discussion on your lease and location – It is highly recommend that you listen to it before you even start looking.

 Who are the existing competitors?
-What will their reaction be?
-Who are the substitutes?
+What will their reaction to your business be?
+Who are the substitutes in your area?
 While you may not have direct competitors, the substitutes also play an important role at filling the needs of your costumers’ wants and needs.
+Substitutes can include places like IHOP or Subway – or any fast food place that serves coffee.

 10. Consider your Local Laws and Regulations